-- Marginal hires: You may have had no choice in the startup phase because you needed someone; but there was not enough money, the company was viewed as too risky or not generally attractive enough to attract better candidates.
+- Marginal hires: You may have had no choice in the startup phase because you needed someone; but there was not enough money, the company may have been viewed as too risky, or not generally attractive enough to attract better candidates.
 Now that you can, stop doing that.

 - Top Management: Does the top management team still have the right folks for the next phase?
-If you are CEO, you even need to take an objective look at yourself.
+If you are the CEO, you even need to take an objective look at yourself.
 Some people thrive in the startup phase because their skill set is appropriate for it, or they just love the energy and chaos of a startup.
 As the company starts the transition into an established company, those skills and motivations are often less appropriate.
 At every inflection point of a company’s life, looking hard at whether you have the right people in the right roles LOOKING FORWARD (not backwards) should be a mandatory task.
-And yes, sometimes you need to fire yourself.
+And yes, sometimes you need to fire yourself or your good friends.

 What to hold onto as long as you can

 - Your company culture: Strategy, tactics, processes and the like will all morph over time as you company grows in and out of different stages.
-It’s important that your culture doesn’t (assuming it was a strategic advantage on the way up).
-Try to maintain your basic mission, principals and big-picture operating philosophy as long as it’s working for you.
+But it’s important that your culture doesn’t (assuming culture was a strategic advantage on the way up).
+Try to maintain your basic mission, principles and big-picture operating philosophy as long as it’s working for you.
 Don’t let it fade into the background when hiring and making other important decisions.

 - A bit of paranoia: There is a natural tendency to relax a bit as you exit the startup phase.
 While you don’t want to be constantly living on that startup edge if you don’t have to (it’s not really healthy in the long term), don’t relax completely.
 A small bit of paranoia is always appropriate in fast moving hardware and software tech markets.